Syrian opposition meets in Sweden to unify efforts

 The meeting included the chairman of the recently formed National Council, as well as representatives from inside Syria.

-"The goal is to coordinate the efforts of the whole of the Syrian opposition in the face of this regime," organisation chairman Bourhan Ghalioun told Reuters at the conference centre in countryside outside the Swedish capital.
+"The goal is to coordinate the efforts of the whole of the Syrian opposition in the face of this regime," organization chairman Bourhan Ghalioun told Reuters at the conference center in countryside outside the Swedish capital.

-He said the meeting, set to run through Sunday and hosted by the Palme Centre, a democracy and rights organisation, aimed to arrive at a "Stockholm Action Plan".
+He said the meeting, set to run through Sunday and hosted by the Palme Center, a democracy and rights organization, aimed to arrive at a "Stockholm Action Plan".

 The Council came together a week ago in Istanbul and included the Muslim Brotherhood, the Damascus Declaration -- which is the main grouping of established opposition figures -- and grassroots activists.